colyseus/docs/docs/server/room.md

 # Room API (Server-side)

-Considering that you already [set up your server](/server/api), now it's time to register session handlers, and start accepting connections from your users.
+Considering that you already [set up your server](/server/api), now it's time to register room handlers, and start accepting connections from your users.

-You'll define session handlers creating classes that extends from `Room`.
+You'll define room handlers creating classes that extends from `Room`.

 ```typescript fct_label="JavaScript"
 const colyseus = require('colyseus');